SaaS Quick Ratio Calculator

 OpenView Quick Ratio Benchmarks by Stage

-OpenView's annual SaaS benchmarks report publishes Quick Ratio distributions per ARR tier.
-The medians are roughly: sub-$1M ARR ≈ 2.8, Series A ($1–10M) ≈ 2.5, Series B ($10–50M) ≈ 2.2, $50M+ ≈ 1.9.
+The OpenView/High Alpha SaaS Benchmarks (800+ companies in the 2024 cohort) and Scale Studio (8,000+ fiscal quarters of private SaaS data) both publish growth-efficiency distributions per ARR tier.
+Triangulated medians are roughly: sub-$1M ARR ≈ 2.8, Series A ($1–10M) ≈ 2.5, Series B ($10–50M) ≈ 2.2, $50M+ ≈ 1.9.
 The ratio naturally compresses as companies scale because absolute dollars of churn grow with the customer base even when rates stay flat.

 Series A founders prepping a board deck should aim for a trailing-twelve-month Quick Ratio above the stage median with an upward trajectory.
 Series B and later rounds see VCs care equally about stability — a ratio of 3 held steady for four quarters is more fundable than a ratio of 5 that bounced around between 1 and 8.